-(d) The provisions of this Article EIGHTH shall not apply to any merger or other transaction referred to in this Article EIGHTH with any corporation, person or other entity if (1) the Board of Directors of this corporation has approved a memorandum of understanding with the other corporation, person or other entity shall have become a beneficial owner of more than 5% in number of charces of the outstanding shares of stock of any class of this corporation entitled to vote in elections of directors; or (2) the transaction is otherwise approved by the Board of Directors of this corporation, provided that a majority of the members of the Board of Directors voting for the approval of the transaction were duly elected and acting members of the Board of Directors prior to the time that the other corporation, person or other entity shall have become a beneficial owner of more than 5% in number of shares of the outstanding shares of stock of any class of this corporation entitled to vote in elections of directors.
+(d) The provisions of this Article EIGHTH shall not apply to any merger or other transaction referred to in this Article EIGHTH with any corporation, person or other entity if (1) the Board of Directors of this corporation has approved a memorandum of understanding with the other corporation, person or other entity with respect to the transaction prior to the time that the other corporation, person or other entity shall have become a beneficial owner of more than 5% in number of shares of the outstanding shares of stock of any class of this corporation entitled to vote in elections of directors; or (2) the transaction is otherwise approved by the Board of Directors of this corporation, provided that a majority of the members of the Board of Directors voting for the approval of the transaction were duly elected and acting members of the Board of Directors prior to the time that the other corporation, person or other entity shall have become a beneficial owner of more than 5% in number of shares of the outstanding shares of stock of any class of this corporation entitled to vote in elections of directors.
 In addition, the provisions of this Article EIGHTH shall not apply to any merger or other transaction referred to in this Article EIGHTH with a subsidiary (which terms shall mean a corporation of which a majority of the outstanding shares of stock entitled to vote in elections of directors is owned by this corporation directly, and/or indirectly through one or more other subsidiaries).